warren-bank/mirror-XMail-mail-server/Readme.txt

 	The message will be pushed into the spool having as destination  dlibenzi@maticad.com  , so You've to have some kind of processing for that user or domain in Your XMail configuration ( for example custom domain processing ).
+	You can also have the option to setup a line like this one :

+	"?maticad.com"	"dlibenzi"	"maticad.it"	"dlibenzi"	"XYZ..."
+"CLR"

+	and the fetched messages will be pushed into the spool using the address contained into the "To:" tag of the incoming message.
+This enable users that have a single external POP3 account that collect mail for multiple local users to have fetched mail distributed locally.
+	You've to be sure that the recipients domains are handled locally in a way or another.
+	Particular attention is to be taken about at not creating mail loops.

 	SERVER.TAB :